graycoreio/daffodil/libs/design/tree/README.md

 ```

 ### Within a module (deprecated)
-To use sidebar in a module, import `DaffTreeModule` into your custom module:
+To use tree in a module, import `DaffTreeModule` into your custom module:

 ```ts
 import { NgModule } from '@angular/core';